Helsinki-NLP/OpusFilter/docs/filters/custom_filters.md

 should be called with the remaining keyword arguments.
 The keyword argument `name` is reserved for giving names to the filters and `workdir` for a location for non-temprary files.

+For compability with the included [automatic configuration generation tools](../automatic_configuration.md), also the following should be
+considered:

+* If there is a threshold value used by `accept`, the argument should be named as `threshold` (a single global threshold) or `thresholds` (multiple thresholds, e.g. one per language).
+The `accept_threshold` and `reject_threshold` properties should have threshold values that force all inputs to be accepted or rejected, respectively.
+That is, a sensible threshold value will always be between `accept_threshold` and `reject_threshold`.
+* If there are lower and upper thresholds used by `accept` (i.e. `score_direction` is `CLEAN_BETWEEN`), the respective arguments should be named as `min_threshold` and `max_threshold` or `min_length` and `max_length`.
+The `accept_threshold` and `reject_threshold` properties should have tuples of two threshold values (for lower and upper thresholds) that force all inputs to be accepted or rejected, respectively.

 Based on the `score` and `accept` methods, the abstract class `FilterABC` implements the following three generators that take